 A WATER WELL FOR ÉCOLE MAMIKO

 The school’s access to water is an urgent and essential need.
 In the village of Djangoa, as in most rural Madagascar, there is no public water supply network.
 Families (especially women) have to walk to fetch water and carry heavy buckets back home.
-Similarly, at école Mamiko the only water available for the almost 200 students comes from just one bucket and a plastic cup.
+Similarly, at école Mamiko the only water available for the over 200 students comes from just one bucket and a plastic cup.

 For this reason we are planning the construction of a water well for the school, endowed with a water pump, to finally provide the school with drinkable water.
 As you can imagine, running drinkable water would significantly impact both the children’s health as well as their ability to learn!